randomletters/motion_dimmer/README.md

 - `Prediction Brightness:`  You might set this to a low brightness that just illuminates the room.
 If you activate the trigger, the Motion Dimmer will turn on to full brightness.
 If you don't, it will turn back off after a short time.
 - `Minimum brightness:`  Some dimmers won’t turn on if you go from off to 1%, but they will work if you start from a higher number.
 Minimum brightness is the percent that the light needs to activate before being lowered to the desired brightness.
 If the Motion Dimmer is set to a brightness that is lower than the minimum brightness, the light will first turn on at the minimum number for 1 second and then be lowered.

+## Note
-Note, all of these entities can be manipulated with automations and scenes to add more sophisticated functionality.
+All of these entities can be manipulated with automations and scenes to add more sophisticated functionality.
 Adding these entities to groups can allow for convenient dashboards, as well.

+## Timer
 Motion Dimmer also provides a sensor which tracks the timer.
 The state is either “Active” or “Idle” and it has two attributes: `timer_end` and `timer_seconds`.
 This can be used in conjunction with integrations like “Timer Bar Card” to display a countdown timer in dashboards.